DucManhPhan/DucManhPhan.github.io/_posts/2020-02-01-CAP-Theorem-of-the-distributed-system.md

     Our expectation is that we need consistency property, even if the partition tolerence property happens.
 It means that we get the same lastest data for this case.

-    For example, in e-commercial website, when a user orders some products, the system needs to subtract immediately the number of these products in data warehouse.
-If the number of these products will not reflect to other users, it makes users need to do multiple operations before identifying these products has remained or not.
-It's very bad UX.
+    But if a node goes down, the system will be wait for all nodes that are available.
+If they're available, the synchronization about data will happen between nodes.
+So when we send request to this system, we can receive timeout error because this system does not respond something.

+    For example, MySQL has Replication mode with one master and multiple slave.
+When a write request to a master, this will be pass to all slaves.
+If a slave does not respond, our system will wait for it in available state.

     Some database types that we can use:
     - Big Table
     - MongoDB
     - HBase
     - Redis
+    - CockroachDB

+    When to use:
+    - When our business requirements want the atomic reads and writes.

 2. Availability - Partition Tolerance Databases

     In the case that our databases where a place that contains log information, or activity of users, ..., we only want to capture as much information as possible about what a user or customer is doing.
+The information could be stale.

     It means that we only need to access these databases when the connection of nodes break down.
-The growing demand for offline application use is also one reason why we might use a NoSQL database that prioritizes availability over consistency.
+After their connection will be resolved, the synchronization about data between nodes will be applied.
+But it does not guarantee that the data that we capture from the partitioned node is the latest data.

     Some AP databases:
     - Cassandra
     - DynamoDB

+    When to use:
+    - When the system needs to continue to function in spite of external errors.
+    - When the system only want to access data without the status of that data, it can be stale or not.

 3. Consistency - Availability Databases